railsgirls/guides.railsgirls.com/_pages/gravatar.md

 ## *1.* Add the Gravtastic gem

+{% coach %}
-__COACH__: At time of writing the [Gravtastic Ruby gem](https://rubygems.org/gems/gravtastic) is archived and no longer maintained.
+At time of writing the [Gravtastic Ruby gem](https://rubygems.org/gems/gravtastic) is archived and no longer maintained.
 If you know of a maintained alternatives, please update the guide.
+{% endcoach %}

 Open up your gemfile and under your `devise` gem add